New Covid cases decline further in TN

-The number of new Covid cases in Tamil Nadu declined further to 22,238 on Sunday as against 24,418 on Saturday.
+The number of new Covid cases in Tamil Nadu declined further to 16,096 on Tuesday from 19,280 on Monday.

 Published on